Sex workers' rights: Pornography debates

 During the 1970s and 1980s, the main topics in the feminist discourse on women's sexuality were pornography, prostitution, and human trafficking.
 This led to the birth of the mobilization for sex worker rights in America.
-Carol Leigh is credited with coining the term "sex work" in the early 1980s and it was later popularized by a book published in 1989 called Sex Work.
-Around this time, pornography, in particular, was a prominent debate among feminists campaigning for women's rights.
+Carol Leigh is credited with coining the term "sex work" in the early 1978, and it was later popularized by a book published in 1989 called Sex Work.

 The feminists involved in these debates held opposing views on how to eliminate sexual violence against women, and those involved were either classified as "liberal feminists" or "radical feminists".
 The third group of feminists is described as "pro-sex" or "sex positive feminism", and this view is considered the true feminist defense of pornography.

 Radical feminist

 The argument of the radical side rests upon the premise that pornography depicts women as subordinates and perpetrates violence against women.
-Some of the main anti-porn feminists involved in the debates included Page Mellish, Andrea Dworkin, and Catharine MacKinnon.
+Some of the anti-porn feminists included Page Mellish, Andrea Dworkin, and Catharine MacKinnon.

 Dworkin insisted that the oppression of women occurs through sexual subordination and that for gender equality to exist, subordination must be eliminated.
 Thus, she states that pornography and prostitution are incompatible with gender equality.
 Similarly, MacKinnon states that pornography is an act of sexual violence.
 On the grounds that pornography violated women's civil rights, she and Dworkin proposed a law named the "Anti-Pornography Civil Rights Ordinance" that allowed women to seek reparations for damages done by pornography through civil courts.
 Likewise, Page Mellish, the founder of Feminists Fighting Pornography (FFP), believed that issues facing feminists were rooted in pornography.
 Mellish allied with conservatives in 1992 to fight for the passing of the "Pornography Victims' Compensation Act", which was modeled after Dworkin and MacKinnon's ordinance.

 Liberal feminist

+Liberal feminists have traditionally been less focused on prostitution debates, given their broad focus on women's rights in public life, especially political and economic rights.
+Mainstream liberal feminists, such as the National Organization for Women, tend to oppose prostitution in principle, but are somewhat divided on prostitution politics and the specific measures in the struggle against human trafficking, particularly on criminalization.